Bill Riley (ice hockey, born 1950): Coaching career

 After retiring from professional play, Riley returned to coaching in 1989-90, when he landed a head coaching position with the Amherst Ramblers of the Maritime Junior A Hockey League.
 Later, he was the head coach, general manager and director of player personnel of the Miramichi Timberwolves of the Maritime Junior A Hockey League.
 He also served as head coach of the Moncton Wildcats during the 1996–97 season, finishing with a 16–52–2 record.

-Personal life
+Personal life and death

 Riley was roommates with Dave Feamster, and together they once poached a deer, to provide meat for Riley and his family.

 Riley's son, Billy Jr., was killed in a motor vehicle accident in 2011 in Moncton at age 35.

-In 2017, after seeing a segment on Hockey Night in Canada about Toronto Maple Leafs legend Bill Barilko, Riley sent his daughter Tracey, who lived in Timmins, to the site of Barilko's grave to clean his tombstone.
+In 2017, after seeing a segment on Hockey Night in Canada about Toronto Maple Leafs player Bill Barilko, Riley sent his daughter, who lived in Timmins, to the site of Barilko's grave to clean his tombstone.

+Riley died from cancer on 29 March 2026, aged 75.